wskfjtheqian/flutter_configure/README.md

 # configure

-Save configuration to JSON file
+Save and read configure by json file

 ## support